Fattorino/ImNodeFlow/documentation.md

 };
 ```
 The example presented in the readme.
-<BR> SimpleDum had one input pin of type int called `IN_VAL` and one output pin called `OUT_VAL`.
+<BR> SimpleSum has one input pin of type int called `IN_VAL` and one output pin called `OUT_VAL`.
 Both have their filter set to `int`.
 <BR> The output pin returns the input + the slider's value.
 <BR> In the body the slider is rendered.

 ### Adding nodes to the grid
-It's now time to add our beautifully useless note to the grid.
+It's now time to add our beautifully useless node to the grid.
 ```c++
 INF.addNode<CustomNode>("Node's name", ImVec2(0, 0)); // Add node at canvas coordinates
 INF.dropNode<CustomNode>("Node's name", ImVec2(0, 0)); // Add node at screen coordinates